πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Difference from struct: struct places members side by side (sum of sizes); union stacks them (size of the largest).
+How it differs from struct: A struct places members side by side (the total is the sum of their sizes); a union overlays them (the total is the size of the largest).

 struct vs union (memory picture)